cleanweb-uk/cleanweb-uk.github.com/source/_posts/2013-04-29-the-cleanweb-story.markdown

 We often get asked: "What is this cleanweb thing then?", and the answer is usually different depending on who you ask.
 If I had to summarise it myself though (which I do), it would be something like this:

-> Cleanweb developers use web technology to fight climate change, and build a more sustainable and resilient future.
+> Cleanweb innovators use web technology to fight climate change, and build a more sustainable and resilient future.

 Obviously this glosses over a great many things; just for one, climate change is simply the largest and most pressing of a number of environmental challenges, many of which cleanweb ideas could be applied to.